7 MinsDec 7, 2021

 Before you decide whether to prepay your home loan or not, consider the following aspects:

-2. Other loans - If you have any other outstanding loan viz. personal loan, credit card dues, etc. it makes sense to partly or fully prepay those first since they
+If you have any other outstanding loan viz. personal loan, credit card dues, etc. it makes sense to partly or fully prepay those first since they attract a higher

 But if you are earning a good income and receiving annual increments; it makes sense to save and partly prepay your home loan thereby reducing your debt burden.
 Ideally, your total EMIs on loan should not exceed 40-50% of your Net Take Home (NTH)

 [Also Read: What Type of Home Loan is the Best One for You?]